pal03377/master-thesis/thesis.typ

 === Nonfunctional Requirements
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: List and describe all nonfunctional requirements of your system.
+// Note: List and describe all nonfunctional requirements of your system.
 Also mention requirements that you were not able to realize.
 Categorize them using the FURPS+ model described in @bruegge2004object without the category functionality that was already covered with the functional requirements.

-  - NFR1 Category: Short Description.
+// - NFR1 Category: Short Description.
-  - NFR2 Category: Short Description.
+// - NFR2 Category: Short Description.
-  - NFR3 Category: Short Description.
+// - NFR3 Category: Short Description.

-]
 // is documentation an nfr? essential
 // ThemisML should be providing feedback suggestions fast enough (all modules actually)
 // minimal configuration / simple setup process